-To prevent signs of ageing, The American Academy Of Dermatology Association recommends not only to follow a balanced diet with plenty of vitamins, antioxidants and omega-3 fatty acids but also to moisturize our hands regularly during the day, wearing cotton-lined gloves when gardening or when cleaning with harsh soap or chemicals, and protect them with a broad-spectrum sunscreen to prevent age spots and wrinkles.
+To prevent signs of ageing, The American Academy Of Dermatology Association recommends not only following a balanced diet with plenty of vitamins, antioxidants and omega-3 fatty acids but also moisturizing our hands regularly during the day, wearing cotton-lined gloves when gardening or when cleaning with harsh soap or chemicals, and protect them with a broad-spectrum sunscreen to prevent age spots and wrinkles.

 The Best Formulas

 There is a powerful hand mask for everyone.
-Here are our favourites ones to give your hands a healthy kick.
+Here are our favourite ones to give your hands a healthy kick.

 A super-hydrating hand mask developed to restore healthy-looking skin in just 15 minutes.
 This intensive treatment is powered by nourishing botanical extracts to revive your thirsty hands.
 Work this wonder into your manicure routine for hands you’re proud to wave around.
 Slip them on, sit back, relax and then remove them to find your hands back at their best.
 Formulated with a mighty blend of fortifying plant extracts, shea butter and vitamin E.

 Dr. Jart+ Dermask Hand Hydrating Mask